Player's Profile

 History

-2006-07: The blue-liner appeared with the Notre Dame Hounds (SJHL) this season.
+2006-07: Kyle Bigos appeared with the Notre Dame Hounds (SJHL) this season.

 2008-09: Bigos’ second season with the Vernon Vipers (BCHL), which was superior to his rookie season, saw the defenseman double his offensive numbers (8g+25a through 58 games).
 He also tallied 126 penalty minutes and took the BCHL title with the Vipers.
+Bigos was chosen in the fourth round, 99th overall, of the 2009 NHL Draft by the Edmonton Oilers.

 2009-10: Bigos skated in 36 of 37 games for Merrimack as a freshman as the Warriors won 16 games for the first time since 1993-94 and finished tied for sixth in Hockey East.
 He scored 4 goals with 7 assists and was +3 with 94 PMs.
 The Warriors split the first two games of their Hockey East quarterfinal series with Boston University before falling to the Terriers in a decisive third game.